-eam Agenda Templ to create an agenda for a tear agendas include topics to b reasons for celebration.
-Son e discussed, decisions to be r ne agendas also include short am meeting processes.
-The fol nade, actions to be taken, a reflection surveys designed Date of Meeting: Members Present: Start Time: I End Time: ive teams limit the focus of their mea ce.
-As a result, we will focus our next Topic 1: Topic 2: Topic 3: How does this topic connect to our school's mission and vision?
+Te eam Agenda Templ ate agendas include topics to b reasons for celebration.
+Son to create an agenda for a teal e discussed, declatons to be r te agendas also include short an meeting processes.
+The fol d valuable. made, actions to be taken, reflection surveys designed Date of Meeting: Start Time: 1 End Time: Members Present: Topics to Be Discussed: lifect to tackle too many topics at one topics: ive loams imit the focus of their me to As a result, we will focus out next alings, resisting the templation meeting on the following three Topic 1: Topic 2: Topic 3: Haw does this topic contact to our school's mession and vision?
+How does this topic connect to out taboat's mission and vision?
 How does this topic connect to our school's mission and vision?
-How does this topic connect to our school's mission and vision?
 Where do we currently stand?
-Where do we currently stand?
-Where do we currently stands What do we need to do to, incive forward?
-What do we need to do to move forward?
-What do we need to do to more forward?
-10
+Where do we carently stand?
+Whara do we currently stand What do we meed to do to move larwardT What do we need to do to move forward?
+What do we need to do to move forward? [